The Balian-Low theorem for locally compact abelian groups and vector bundles: Hilbert C* -modules and their frames

-\begin{proof} Note that by \cref{prop:frame_proj}, $\mathcal{E}$ is projective.
+\begin{proof} Note that by \Cref{prop:frame_proj}, $\mathcal{E}$ is projective.
 By the Serre--Swan theorem for finitely generated projective $C(X)$-modules \cite{swan}, there exists a unique complex vector bundle $E \to X$ such that $\Gamma(E) \cong \mathcal{E}$ as left $C(X)$-modules.
+The description of $E$ as a subbundle of $X \times \C^k$ also follows from \cite{swan}.
 We suppress the isomorphism from the notation and think of $\mathcal{E}$ as being equal to $\Gamma(E)$.

 We define an inner product on the fibers of $E$ as follows: Let $x \in X$, $v,w \in E_x$, and pick sections $s,t \in \Gamma(E)$ such that $s(x) = v$ and $t(x) = w$.
 Set $\langle v, w \rangle_x = \lhs{s}{t}(x)$.
 This is independent of the choice of sections, and will give us the required inner product on $E$. \end{proof}